What is electronic proof of delivery (ePOD)? How does this software work? How does it improve logistics operations? And why do you need it?

 Delivery Management Software can enable you to automatically assign priority to each customer.
 The system will flag top-tier orders and schedule them for delivery first, which will minimize the workload of your fleet.
-Or rather, increase capacity so you can fulfill more orders.
+Or rather, increase capacity so you can fulfil more orders.

 Outsourcing delivery overflow to a third-party provider is an affordable way to quickly boost capacities and the competency of your service.

 But unless you operate a mixed fleet, it is difficult to dynamically re-route deliveries on a day-to-day basis.

 Instead, organizations usually use last-mile carriers to increase their capacity when they know a spike in demand will happen, such as during special sales offers, peak seasons, or holidays.